Sergeant Bobby Lisek recalls very

 to do everything we can for our veterans and their families.”

-That’s why Bobby stands behind the Disabled American Veterans (DAV) Charitable Service
+That’s why Bobby stands behind the DAV Charitable Service

 Trust.
 By giving through workplace campaigns including the Combined Federal Campaign,